|J.D., 1972, Yale Law School|

 Sam Cary Bar Association

 An experienced attorney and skilled litigator, Hubert handles disputes arising from construction, regulatory and natural resources law.
-His work includes some of the country’s most challenging land issues on former military bases and training grounds.
-He also serves as Chairman of the firm's Pro Bono Committee.
+His work includes some of the nation's most challenging development and land use topics, among them commercial construction defects, public-private partnerships and environmental impediments to redevelopment on formerly used defense sites.

-Hubert has represented a wide variety of clients, including commercial and residential advisors, design and engineering companies; manufacturing and agricultural companies; regulated utilities; lenders and insurers; air, water and land regulatory agencies; local, regional and state governments; individual landowners; and public interest groups.
-His broad range of civil trial experience includes an impressive 100-plus litigated matters.
-He has argued cases in the state courts of California, Colorado, New Mexico, Texas and Wyoming and in the Federal District Courts of California, Colorado, District of Columbia, Kansas, Nevada and New Mexico.
+With deep experience in project development in both the public and private sectors, Hubert knows construction and development from every side.
+He has represented a wide variety of clients, including commercial and residential developers, design and engineering companies, regulated utilities, lenders and insurers, and local, regional and state governments—all in development related disputes ranging from project development to contract performance to insurance coverage.
+His broad range of civil trial experience includes an impressive 100-plus litigated matters in the state courts of California, Colorado, New Mexico, Texas and Wyoming, in the Federal Claims Court, and in the U.S. District Courts of California, Colorado, the District of Columbia, Kansas, New Mexico and Nevada.

 Publications & Presentations